Are you looking for the best Mac apps so you can work more effectively?

 Krisp helps you be more productive by removing background noise in your calls.
 This means you can take a call anywhere – even when you’re outside on a windy day or working from home with your kids playing in the background.
 It users AI-powered noise cancelling technology so that you come through loud and clear – making calls so much more efficient.

 The free version includes 120 minutes of noise-free listening and speaking per week.
 The paid version includes unlimited listening and speaking on three devices.
-As a plus you get noise-free calls for your iPhone and iPad for 240 minutes per week both in free and paid versions.
 Head to pricing section for more information.

 Which Noise Is Annoying You The Most?